Contents

 An increasing number of solvers research thematic material using the internet, but the editors are adamant that they will not accept a puzzle based on material that can be readily accessed only in that way.
 (Overseas solvers may have to use the internet in place of UK-specific references, such as a Road Atlas.)
 All solvers can, of course, use this resource if they wish, but they should bear in mind that there is no quality control on the information available; it has been known for a solver to find an erroneous entry.
 Caveat emptor.

 From an early date, the series included some puzzles where the entries were numbers, or even a mixture of numbers and letters.
 Usually these involve some arithmetic or mathematical theme.
-It is now normal practice to schedule these as the last puzzles in February, May, August and November, although this may be perturbed by the need to publish a letter-based puzzle on one of those dates, for thematic reasons.
+It is now normal practice to schedule these as the penultimate puzzles in February, May, August and November, although this may be perturbed by the need to publish a letter-based puzzle on one of those dates, for thematic reasons.

 Solvers are not required to use high-level mathematics or computer programming.
 But in many cases a simple electronic calculator will speed up the solution process.

 Like many series of puzzles there is a prize for a small number of correct entries, drawn randomly.
-But the Listener series involves much more; indeed every entry is checked, something that is unique for a crossword series in a national newspaper.
+But the Listener series involves much more; indeed, every entry is checked, something that is unique for a crossword series in a national newspaper.

 The Listener statistician keeps records for all those who submit at least one puzzle in a year.
 A few months after the end of the year he collates these records and offers, for the cost of an SAE (stamped-addressed envelope), a fascinating account of the year, including numbers of entries (correct and wrong) for each puzzle, a list of the most successful solvers overall and an individualised record for the applicant with a full explanation of every error he or she made.